ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 [[start:2884922][end:2889520]] So it's the entropy of the effective Holographic screen.

 48:12 [[start:2892390][end:2898210]] All these ideas were reinvented more or less independently within classical physics.
-[[start:2898950][end:2921960]] And it was from this classical physics background that Karl Freston came up with the idea that a Markov blanket defines a persistence, at least from an active inference institute point of view everyone is familiar with, because it's the foundation of the idea of active inference.
+[[start:2898950][end:2921960]] And it was from this classical physics background that Karl Freston came up with the idea that a Markov blanket defines a persistence, at least from an Active Inference Institute point of view everyone is familiar with, because it's the foundation of the idea of Active Inference.

 48:44 [[start:2924620][end:2936140]] Any system that persists through time does so by making sure that it doesn't dissolve into its environment.
 [[start:2936560][end:2938284]] Well, what does that mean?